open-resources/physics_bank/content/public/006.Force/Topic Outcome/Elevator Movement Direction/Elevator Movement Direction.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Direction of Movement of the Elevator
-    m_st: 747
+      m_st: 489
-    m_sc: 719
+      m_sc: 480
       part1:
         ans1:
           value: The elevator is moving Downwards, with gravity.
         ans2:
           value: You cannot tell if it is moving upward or downward.
         ans3:
           value: The elevator is moving Upwards, against gravity.
 ---
 # {{ params.vars.title }}
 A {{ params.m_st }} $N$ student standing on a scale in an elevator notices that the scale reads {{ params.m_sc }} $N$.